Evolutionary ecology on islands

 Biogeography of islands and island-like systems

-A second issue I dedicated much thought into was all those isolated habitat types that are often treated as islands in biological studies (e.g., mountain tops, lakes, caves, etc.).
+Starting my postdoc, I dedicated much thought to all those isolated habitat types that are often regarded as islands in biological studies (e.g., mountain tops, lakes, caves, cities, etc.).
 As I read more and more about it, I felt increasingly uncomfortable with this issue.
 Island-like systems are an extremely diverse group of habitat types, with great differences in their defining characteristics among themselves and compared to true islands.
 Furthermore, studies that test hypotheses from the field of island biology in island-like systems are surprisingly scarce.
-I think there is a lot of room for investigations in this context and I shared my thoughts on how to go about it in this review paper: Itescu 2019.
+I think there is a lot of room for investigations in this context and I synthesized a framework for studying isolated ecosystems in the context of island biology.
+I shared my thoughts on how to go about it in this paper: Itescu 2019.

 Diversity and distribution of Mediterranean reptiles

 One of the things that I like most about my work is the opportunity to spot species in places where no one knew they were present.
 Luckily for me, my time in the Aegean islands offered me multiple such observations (e.g., here and here).
-It also tempted me and my lab mates to take a reptile survey in the few islands off-shore Israel, which were never before surveyed (and we actually found several lizard species!
-A paper about it is now in press)
+It also tempted me and my lab mates to take a reptile survey on the few islands off-shore Israel, which were never before surveyed (and we actually found several lizard species!)

 Looking for unknown species on islands – can’t get more naturalist-stereotype than that.